GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-exercise-export-import-module-components.md

     }
     ```

-2. Create a second file called **GreetingsLength_module.ts** that contains the second `returnGreeting` function and the `getLength` function.
-(This eliminates the naming conflict that you would have if both `returnGreeting` functions were in the same module.)
+3. Create a second file called **GreetingsLength_module.ts** and then move the second `returnGreeting` function and the `getLength` function from **module07_exercise.ts** into it.
+(This eliminates the naming conflict that you had with both `returnGreeting` functions were in the same file.)
 Add `export` before the `returnGreeting` function so it is available to other modules.
 It is not necessary to export the `getLength` function because it is only used within the scope of the module.

     ```typescript
     export function returnGreeting (greeting: string) {